-The magazine of the Friends of The National Archives is published in May and November.
+Magna, the magazine of the Friends of The National Archives, is published in May and November.
 It is free to members and available in print and electronic format.

 The magazine contains articles of interest to all branches of the historical community, as well as news from The National Archives.